 There are plenty of medical detox facilities for veterans through The Department of Veteran’s Affairs (VA).
 Veteran’s professional and confidential.
 But sometimes, there may be difficulties that may arise, and those options aren’t available, but maren’tterans have insurance, which usually covers substance abuse treatment.
 One of the more well-known health care programs is TRICARE.
 At Allure Detox, we are a Tricare-certified medical detox program that helps men, women, and families overcome addiction.

 TRICARE provides insurance coverage for military personnel to help them through addiction recovery, and, fortunately, TRICARE health insurance often includes behavioral health and substance abuse treatment.

 One of the many benefits of enlisting in the military is being eligible for TRICARE plans.
 Managed by the Defense Health Agency, this group of comprehensive health insurance programs is for those currently in the armed forces, retirees, and the families of uniformed service members and retirees.

 Military Personnel and Drug Addiction

 So if you are in the military, are retired from the military, or are a family member of someone who has served or is serving, and you are suffering from a substance abuse disorder, TRICARE may assist in getting the treatment you need.
 Allure Detox can start you on the right path with our medical detox programs.

 Allure Detox delivers safe, compassionate, and highly individualized care on a medical basis.
-Read on to learn more about who we are and why we’re one of the best drug and alcohol detox facilities in the industry.
+Read on to learn more about who we are and why we’re one of the industry’s best we’re and alcohol detox facilities.
 Give us a call today.